 5 Gallon Buckets

-Use an old tire for dust bath or any old big planter filled they will use! ( Mine have started doing that now instead of my gardens)
+Use an old tire for a dust bath or any old big planter filled they will use! ( Mine have started doing that now instead of my gardens)

-Hang a suet cage and fill with veggies from the garden to keep your chickens entertained if they are enclosed.
+Hang a suet cage and fill it with veggies from the garden to keep your chickens entertained if they are enclosed.